wieslawsoltes/Dock/docs/dock-dockablelocator.md

 - Keep id strings short but descriptive.
 They must match the ids you pass to `GetDockable`.
 - If you use dependency injection, the factory methods can resolve services before creating the dockable.

-Following these guidelines guarantees that serialization and dynamic creation work reliably.
+Following these guidelines keeps id-based lookup predictable without affecting serialization.

 For an overview of all documentation topics see the [documentation index](README.md).